gloom-lang/Gloom/README.md

 # Status

 This is in early stages.
 Currently this repository is more of a playground to work out the language's semantics

+# Disclaimer

+This is all intended to be silly -- Gloom is an artlang and learning project.
+Please use whatever guardrails make sense for your use-case!
+Guardrails like types and memory safety are nice because people make mistakes :)